-Newly built typical wooden flat bed truck body and cab manufactured at Tillotson's c.
-1949 ready for delivery to the customer.
-Photo of vehicle parked on Tillotson's Works forecourt.
+Newly built wooden flat bed truck body and cab manufactured at Tillotson's c.1949

-I apprenticed as a truck cab and body builder at the firm of Oswald Tillotson, Burnley, Lancashire, from (circa) 1947 to 1950.
-Cabs and Flat Bed Bodies were hand built of wood at that time, the cabs being finished with sheet metal (van and panel truck bodies were just starting to be built using extruded aluminum sections and sheeting).
+I apprenticed as a truck cab and body builder (after working in the drawing office as a draftsman for about one year) at the firm of Oswald Tillotson, Burnley, Lancashire, from circa.
+1947 to 1950.
+Cabs and Flat Bed Bodies were hand built of wood with only minimal metal work at that time (the cabs were finished with sheet metal - van and panel truck bodies were just starting to be built using extruded aluminum sections and sheeting).
 I worked mostly in the cab shop doing framework joining and door making/installing, although I occasionally built flat bed truck bodies (always under the watchful eyes and guidance of senior craftsmen) as did all apprentices, from time to time.

-This is a general overview of how wooden flat bed bodies were built at Oswald Tillotson's (and in the trade in general) in the late 1940s -- the materials provided, the methodology employed and the tools used.
+This is a general overview of how wooden flat bed bodies were built at Oswald Tillotson's (and in the trade in general) in the post-WWII 1940s - the materials provided, the methodology employed and the tools used.
 To that end, I have drawn up a rough sketch of such a truck body.

 I drew it from memory so the scale and proportions are undoubtedly off.
 Still, I think it is a pretty close approximation.

-Unlike building cabs that required refined woodworking skills, flat bed truck bodies were very simple, straightforward and easy to build -- it was more akin to carpentry than fine woodworking (and something like kit building).
+Unlike building cabs that required considerable skill, flat bed truck bodies were very simple, straightforward and easy to build - it was more akin to carpentry than fine woodworking (and something like kit building).
 Because of this, some basic flat bed truck body building was assigned to apprentices who could thereby hone their skills under the watchful eyes of senior craftsmen.
 Quality of work was the guiding principle.
-All finished woodwork had to be "triple S" -- Straight, Square & Smooth.

 Of course, Customers played a prominent role in determining what specific features and finish their trucks would have.
 The drawing office would work with them to meet their desires while still adhering to sound construction practices.
 Some flat bed truck bodies were enhanced by installing detachable side boards and tailgates.
 Others incorporated custom design features such as abbreviated or contoured head boards.
 But still the basic flat bed design described here was the most popular one.
 The more complicated truck body construction was generally reserved for the more seasoned apprentices who also required less supervision.